 Now, I wish I could tell you it all got better from there, but we both know that’s not how life works.

 Mom was now the poor widow in town with several children to care for.
 She did what a momma had to do – she worked hard and reached out to people she knew, even when it was hard to ask for help.
 The struggle was real, but God supplied every day.

 Maybe you’re in the same place today, raising a family by yourself and feeling at a loss for what to do.
 I tell you, sister – you are a hero, and there’s a special place in my heart for moms like you.
 I think there’s a special place in God’s heart, too.

 Growing Up Fast … Like Getting Married Fast!

 As for the rest of us kids, we had to grow up – fast.
 Dad instilled a strong work ethic in all of us, and we needed it now more than ever.
 It was a tough season, and I carried more responsibilities than any girl that age should have in order to make life work.
 Eventually, I did my part by getting out of everyone’s way by marrying young!

 Stephen Caldwell was one of the locals who was conned into helping the “widow with a bunch of kids.”
 Well, he soon realized that not all the kids (especially one of the girls) were so little!

 Stephen was installing floors at the time; he had just finished serving in the army, gotten out of drinking, and come back to the Lord.
 We dated for a year, got married, and started our life together.

 We’ve now been married thirteen years, and Stephen’s strong character and leadership continues to uphold and encourage my heart.
-We have three wild-at-heart sons and one beautiful, strong daughter.
+We have four wild-at-heart sons and one beautiful, strong daughter.
 She’s a ray of light in our home.
 Thank God, because us girls have to stick together with all these wild boys around!
 My kids are growing into the fine adults I know the Lord is shaping them to be.